 The Plan provides for Company matching contributions based on a percentage of elective deferrals.
 The Company contributes 50% of elective deferrals up to the first 6% of compensation deferred.
-The Plan provides for non-discretionary contributions for those hired before March 18, 2013.
+The Plan provides for non-elective profit-sharing contributions of 3% or 2% as defined in the Plan for those hired before March 18, 2013.

-Forfeited Company contributions were \$635 in 2019 and \$6,742 in 2018 and are used to reduce non-elective employer profit sharing contributions.
+Forfeited Company contributions were less than \$1,000 in 2020 and 2019 and are used to reduce non-elective employer profit-sharing contributions.